Apple's decision to move to the ARM platform poses a big problem: does it make Intel Macs obsolete?

 For companies and self-employed people who want to use their Mac for the next five years, this will be a problem.
 If that is you, it would be wise to postpone major investments until more information about software compatibility and Windows support is available.

-Hopefully we will know more about compatibility in the next few weeks - the first test devices are being delivered to developers this week so we expect to learn a lot over the next few weeks.
+Hopefully we will know more about compatibility in the next few weeks - the first test devices are already with developers, so we expect to learn a lot over the coming months.

 If you still want to buy a new Mac read our Best Mac Buying Guide for help deciding which Mac to buy.
 You could also check the following links for the best deals right now: